gammasoft71/xtd/docs/writing_tests.md

 ### Examples

-The following example shows how to create a tests with helpers :
+The following example shows how to create and register fixture and test cases with helpers :

 ```c++
 #include <xtd/tunit>